Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

 I use [InfluxDB version 1](https://docs.influxdata.com/influxdb/v1/) as the timeseries database to store all my metrics.
 Because the official InfluxDB TrueNAS app [uses v2](https://apps.truenas.com/catalog/influxdb/) I'm deploying mine as a custom app.
-If you'd rather run the official app feel free to use it instead and skip to the [Telegraf](#telegraf) section of this guide.
+If you'd rather run the official app feel free to use that instead and skip to the [Telegraf](#telegraf) section of this guide.

 ```{note}
 I'm running v1 because the latest version (as of this writing it's v3) has an absurd 3-day data limit for the free license